-The Immovable Property Acquisition (Aliens) Law, Cap 219, restricted the rights of non-Cypriots to acquire immovable property in Cyprus.
+The Immovable Property Acquisition (Aliens) Law, Cap.
+219, restricted the rights of non-Cypriots to acquire immovable property in Cyprus.
 In particular, acquisition of property required a license from the Council of Ministers, which was granted to bona fide purchasers for one house or flat or for a plot of land of up to 4,000 square meters.

 When Cyprus joined the EU in 2004, this law was amended to allow EU citizens and legal entities established, based, and operating in Europe to acquire land in Cyprus without restrictions.
-EU citizens permanently residing in Cyprus were allowed to acquire other immovable property, but the restrictions remained in place for a transitional period of five years for other EU citizens and companies incorporated in other EU or EEA countries.
-This transitional period expired on 30 April 2009 and all restrictions on property acquisition by EU citizens or companies incorporated in other EU member states or EEA countries were removed on that date.
+EU citizens permanently residing in Cyprus were allowed to acquire other immovable property, but the restrictions remained in place for other EU citizens and companies incorporated in other EU countries for a transitional period of five years.
+This transitional period expired on 30

+April 2009 and all restrictions on property acquisition by EU citizens or companies incorporated in other EU member states have now been removed.

 Consequently, as from 1 May 2009, any citizen of an EU Member State or any legal entity established, based in, or administered from a Member State may freely acquire immovable property in Cyprus on the same terms as Cyprus nationals.
-Restrictions on ownership now apply only to third-country (non-EU) nationals or companies, but they can be relatively easily circumvented by having the property held by a company incorporated in Cyprus or any other EU or EEA Member State.
+Restrictions on ownership now apply only to third-country (non-EU) nationals or companies, or Cyprus companies controlled by third-country (non-EU) nationals, but they can be relatively easily circumvented by having the property held by a company incorporated in another EU Member State than Cyprus.